Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Say, you financed a car for £15,000 at an 11% interest rate and later discovered you are eligible for a 7% rate, then the excess 4% interest you paid will be returned, and often this could amount to hundreds or even thousands of pounds, given that these are calculated over the life of your loan.
 If the loan took three years, then that would be 36 months of 4% interest, so imagine how hefty that refund can be.

-What made this an unfair practice, is that the commission is often built into the total loan cost, so as a customer, you are paying extra on top of the interest charges, without actually knowing it.
+What makes this an unfair practice is that the commission is often built into the total loan cost, so as a customer, you are paying extra on top of the interest charges, without actually knowing it.
 Commission can also impact the pricing, and if this wasn’t disclosed to you, then you could be entitled to a full refund of that amount.
 Hence if the commission charged was different from what you were informed about, then the difference can also be refunded.

-The amount of refund depends on how much commission was added.
-There are cases where brokers took commissions as high as 50% of the total interest paid, and while they have initially enjoyed this sum, lenders will be required to refund this substantial portion of loan repayment upon a successful claim.
+The amount of the refund depends on how much commission was added.
+There are cases where brokers took commissions as high as 50% of the total interest paid, and while they have initially enjoyed this sum, lenders will be required to refund this substantial portion of the loan repayment upon a successful claim.

-3. Additional Financial Losses – Compensation for Unfair Agreements
+3. Additional Financial Losses: Compensation for Unfair Agreements

-The compensation you get isn’t limited to just that of interest and commission itself.
+The compensation you get isn’t limited to just that of the interest and commission itself.
 You are also allowed to file complaints and claims for any financial loss you incurred during the term, brought about by Blue Motor Finance’s mis-selling.

 • Negative financial impact, which the high-interest loan caused you.
 If there were missed payments that damaged your credit score, then you can also ask for compensation for this.